Translated by Verity Lane

 Depending on the place, you may find traditional Japanese toilets in older sightseeing spots and buildings.
-However nowadays, in many places the traditional Japanese toilets are being replaced by Western ones.
+However nowadays, many places use Western-style toilets ones.

 The Traditional Japanese Toilet - Squat to Use

 Traditional Japanese toilets involve squatting over the urinal.
-These days, they are not used in the home anymore.
-As previously mentioned, you will find them mainly in public toilets, tourist destinations and old buildings.
+They are very uncommon in modern homes.
+As previously mentioned, you will find them mainly in public toilets, tourist destinations, and old buildings.

 This variety of toilet is the most commonly found in Japan.
 It is Western-style and useable in the same way you would in the United States, Singapore, Australia, or most other developed countries.